wenet-e2e/wekws/runtime/raspberrypi/README.md

-# WeNet & Raspberry PI
+# WeKWS & Raspberry PI

 There are two ways to build the runtime binaries for Raspberry PI.